RomaLetodiani/RomaLetodiani/README.md

 - 👋 Hi, I’m @RomaLetodiani
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React Development in Digital Institute
+- 🌱 I’m currently learning React Development at Digital Institute
 - 💞️ I’m looking to collaborate on projects

 - 🎈 How to reach me 🎈